These caregivers assist family members, friends and neighbors with activities of daily living and/or medical tasks.

 Connecticut Paid Leave

-CT Paid Leave allows you to take time away from work to care for yourself or loved ones without working about lost income.
+CT Paid Leave allows you to take time off of work to care for yourself or loved ones without worrying about lost pay.
+Funded through a small payroll deduction, this program is managed by the CT Paid Leave Authority.